JonnyMarx98/comp150-cpd/README.md

 This week I found worksheet B quite challenging, I wasn’t sure how to implement it at all.
 After I asked brian for some help and had a look at one of my classmates code I understood how to implement it.
 I’m still finding it hard to get to grips with C++ however which is something I definitely need to work on.
 To do this  I will continue working through the “Learn to program with C++” course on pluralsight.

 ## Week 3
-I started working on Worksheet C during the weeks before teaching,  I implemented the grenade launcher using blueprints as It is easier to pick up than C++.
+I started working on worksheet C during the weeks before teaching,  I implemented the grenade launcher using blueprints as It is easier to pick up than C++.
 This week I wanted to implement something in C++ but when I tried it i found that I had no idea what I was doing.
 I looked at some tutorials to help me out and I heard the battery collector tutorials are good for learning so I will watch them in future.
+Another problem I had was spawning multiple AI so I will see if I can find some help online with that.

+## Week 4
+Having watched some C++ tutorials I implemented raycasting into my worksheet C game in C++.
+Adding the raycast wasn't too challenging but trying to make it possible to switch between firing the grenade launcher and the raycast seemed impossible.
+I believe the problem was that I implemented the launcher in blueprints and the raycast in C++ so I decided to just change the button for the raycast so you could fire both.
+I learned that it is hard to connect C++ code to blueprint code.
+I also figured out how to make my AI spawn randomly in a specified area which I was really happy with.

+## Week 5
+This week we were introduced to databases and SQL in our software engineering session.
+I have learnt about SQL and databases before I came here so a lot of it was relearning and refreshing my memory, which suprisingly was quite challenging because I didn't remember much.
+For the majority of this week I was attempting to fix a puzzle in my team game.
+It involved pushing a button which drops a wall to release some boulders into a pit trap to allow the player to cross it.
+The problem was I couldn't get the boulders to act like they weighed anyhting so when you jumped on them it was like jumping on a beach ball.
+I came up with a temporary fix which disabled the physics on the boulders when they land in the pit trap to stop them being movable.

+## Week 6
+This week we were introduced to the basics of the arduino in our comp140 session, this was something I had been looking forward to.
+Although I enjoyed it was a bit frustrating trying to figure out why it wasn't working, eventually I was told by a class mate that my breadboard was upside down.

+## Week 7

+## Week 8

+## Week 9

+## Week 10

+## Week 11

+## Week 12